 A passionate advocate of boarding, Leo was Chairman of the Boarding Schools’ Association (2016-17) which represents over 500 state and independent boarding schools.
 He believes strongly in community engagement and partnership work, chairing the City of York Independent State Schools Partnership (2017-18) and sitting on the Independent Schools’ Council expert group ‘Schools Together’.

 Leo is married to Jules, a medical oncologist.
-They have two daughters and a son, who share the family house with two cats and two pet rats.
+They have two daughters and a son, who share the family house with two cats, a dog and two pet rats.
 The Winkleys love spending time outdoors together enjoying the beautiful Shropshire countryside.
 Leo is also a keen runner, having completed a number of marathons in what he describes as "solid and unremarkable times".
 He enjoys a broad range of sports as well as gentler pursuits such as watercolour painting.
 He supports Arsenal Football Club (and more recently Shrewsbury Town) and has an obsessional love of anteaters.